City curfews and business interruption insurance: coverage varies

 Again, whether or not your business interruption insurance policy offers civil authority coverage depends on the particular language of the policy.
 Additionally, that coverage may only apply when the governmental order is in place.
 You can read more about that in this article by the Property Insurance Coverage Law Blog.

 It's worth looking into this type of coverage because you never know when an emergency order will keep clients and patrons from visiting your business.
-And it's not just civil unrest you have to worry about – state-imposed evacuations following natural disasters can keep your business from generating revenue at times it needs money the most.
+State-imposed evacuations following natural disasters, civil unrest, and other exceptional circumstances may prevent your business from generating revenue at times it needs money the most.

 Compare quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare quotes for general liability and other kinds of insurance from top-rated U.S. carriers.
+Complete Insureon’s easy online application today to compare quotes for commercial property insurance, business owner's policies, and other kinds of insurance from top-rated U.S. carriers.
 Once you find the right policy, you can begin coverage in less than 24 hours.